-Stockholder and Interested Party Communications with Directors including non-management directors, by mail.
+Stockholder and Interested Party Communications with Directors

+The Board of Directors has established a process to receive communications from stockholders and other interested parties.
+Interested parties and stockholders may contact any or all members of the Board, including non-management directors, by mail.
 To communicate with the Board of Directors, any individual director or any group or committee of directors, correspondence should be addressed to the Board of Directors or any such individual director or group or committee of directors by either name or title.
 All such correspondence should be sent in care of the Corporate Secretary at Arbor Realty Trust, Inc., 333 Earle Ovington Boulevard, Suite 900, Uniondale, New York, 11553.